 Monad transformers31 Jul 2016

-I’ve been spending some time working through Haskell Programming From First Principles which is a very comprehensive introduction to functional programming and Haskell.
+I’ve been spending some time working through Haskell Programming From First Principles recently which is a very comprehensive introduction to functional programming and Haskell.

 One of the exercises to implement a simplified command line version of Morra, which involves keeping track of scores and reading user input.

 My initial method to play a round looked something like this:

 playRound :: Config -> Scores -> IO (Bool, Scores) playRound config scores = do putStr "P1: " p1HandMaybe <- getHumanHand case p1HandMaybe of Nothing -> return (True, scores) -- error case 1 Just x -> do putStr "P2: " p2HandMaybe <- getHumanHand case p2HandMaybe of Nothing -> return (True, scores) -- error case 2 Just y -> do let evenWins = (x + y) `mod` 2 == 0 return (False, updateScores config evenWins scores)

 playRound takes the configuration for the game and the current score, and

 returns a side effecting computation that will return a tuple with the new

 scores and a boolean indicating if the game is finished.

 IO (Maybe Int), which can be